SingleDreamer/JessicaNgOSProject/readme.txt

 add time on invalid?
 behacior after reading disk?
 !!! quantum counter is reset to 0 after returning from disk!!!!!

-timestamp only with m commands
+!!! make sure know when command fail or suceed!!!! timestamp only with m commands
 !!! update timestamp when access access counts as used?
+!!!regex

 returns to end of original queue without degradong